saurabh1088/notes/react/NodeJS.md

 Node.js will execute the function associated with that route as per definition.
 While executing the route defined method, Node.js will also provide access to request as well.

+## Event Loop

+Node handles requests using an Event loop inside the NodeJS environment.
+Event could be anything.
+Event loop basically could be defined as an event listener which funtions inside Node.js and is always ready to listen, process and output for some event.

+Technically *Event Loop* is just a C program and it is a part of *libuv*.

+Event loop is alive as long as the Node.js application is up and running.

+There are six queues which are part of every event loop in every iteration.

+All synchronous JavaScript code will take priority over async code.

+### Question : When some async task completes in libuv then when does Node runs the
+associated callback?

+Ans: Normal flow of execution will not be interrupted, callback functions will be executed only when call stack becomes empty.